godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **sign** **(** **)** |const|

-Returns a vector with each component set to one or negative one, depending on the signs of this vector's components, or zero if the component is zero, by calling :ref:`@GlobalScope.sign<class_@GlobalScope_method_sign>` on each component.
+Returns a new vector with each component set to one or negative one, depending on the signs of the components, or zero if the component is zero, by calling :ref:`@GlobalScope.sign<class_@GlobalScope_method_sign>` on each component.

 ----